 John Roelli has farmed in Darlington his whole life, raising cattle and crops.
 He has two beautiful daughters, Marta and McKenna.
 In November of 2017, John lost his three-year-old son, Adler, to cancer.
 In January 2019, he and his wife finalized their divorce.
 These are the reasons why John believes in seeking help for his mental health.
 Through his counselor he has not only survived these events, he is a better person because of seeking help.

 Melissa Jasurda comes from a diverse background beginning in Milwaukee as a caretaker to her mother and grandmother.
-Her experience with suicide began at fifteen years old when her mother, who suffered from depression and was wheelchair-bound due to polio, ended her life.
-Melissa took her unfortunate upbringing and turned it into a profession.
-She earned a degree in public speaking and a minor in family and health studies with a desire to build a community in which people forge connections and talk openly about depression and other mental illnesses for the betterment of generations to come.
+Her experience with suicide began at fifteen years old when her mother, who suffered from depression and was wheelchair-bound due to several medical conditions including polio, died by suicide.
+Melissa took her unique and sometimes difficult upbringing and turned it into a life goal.
+She earned a bachelor's degree in public speaking and a minor in family and health studies with a desire to build communities where people can forge connections to talk openly about mental health for the betterment of generations to come.
 Currently, she works passionately to help people with disabilities find jobs at the Dane County Job Center.
-However, she also attends individual therapy to cope with her own depression and a group for suicide loss survivors.
+However, she also attends individual therapy for continued self care is important and has attended a group for suicide loss survivors.
 Melissa personally has fought her own mental health battles, but she chooses to continue on for her two beautiful children originally for her fur "babies" after her 1st attempt to join her Mother at age 16.
-Melissa shares her story in hopes of inspiring others to get the help and support they need to live long and happy lives.
+Melissa shares her story in hopes of inspiring others to get the support they need to live long and happy lives.
 We can end the stigma and change the way future generations care for the personal health.

 Daisha Bischoff, a nineteen year old girl, brings her perspective on codependency and suicide among young adults.
 Her journey began as a child in a broken home with two parents in college.
 Her chaotic childhood combined with genetics set her up for an unhealthy mind and a lack of positive coping skills.
 At sixteen, she attempted to end her life and almost three years later, she couldn’t be happier to have survived.
 Through therapy and immeasurable support, she has found her purpose as the mother to two orphaned kittens, the “therapist” friend, and a beauty consultant with a passion for zit-popping.
 She hopes to attend an Esthiology program in the fall and eventually go to a four-year college for psychology.
 Her dream is to someday open her own counseling center--with cats and facials included--to help others just like her who need someone by their side helping them navigate through mental illness.
 Daisha’s goal is to shed more light on codependency and promote individual, group, and animal therapy as healthy ways to find support and positive recovery mechanisms.